iCHAIT/AppleScripts/README.md

 This script will help you do that,just run the script and it will automatically open chrome with the url of the front window of safari.

-## <a name="vlc"></a>vlc_reader

-This script automatically copies the title of the current movie being played on the vlc media player to the clipboard.(not working yet)

 TODO
 ====

-* imessages
-* vlc_reader
-* Make an applescript for deleting all the imessages.
+* Fix the applescript for deleting all the imessages.